worzs/CoviDSP/README.md

 CoviDSP1.m generates the codebooks and test the recognition based on the samples from all t.

 You can modify the parameters at the top of CoviDSP1.m before running it, to explore the clustering and accuracy of the system.
-Next, CoviDSP1_notch.m trains and tests the system with notch filters applied, and CoviDSP1_noise.m adds gaussian Noise.
-You can modify the same parameters, including the notch frequency and the bandwidth of the notch filter, or the level of noise.
+Next, main_notch.m trains and tests the system with notch filters applied.
+You can modify the same parameters, including the notch frequency and the bandwidth of the filter.

  The most relevant:
 ```matlab